 He went on to head a group called "The Ramblers" at Toronto's Zanzibar Tavern,

-during which time he turned down an offer by Ronnie Hawkins to join the Hawks.
+during which time he elected to turn down an offer by Ronnie Hawkins to join the Hawks;

-With mixed feelings, he heeded his parents' advice to stay in college and not
+instead he wanted to stay in college (Ryerson) and not

 become a full-time musician at that time.

-Toronto groups such as "The Regents, with Dunc & Judy" and "The Majestics"
+the finest Toronto groups of that era such as "The Regents, with Dunc & Judy" and "The Majestics"

 featuring Shawn and Jay Jackson.
-He appeared with the Majestics on a regular
+He worked with the Majestics on a regular

 Now living in Barrie just north of Toronto, Russ regularly performs with